 We are active in 12 of Canada's 13 provinces and territories.
 While many people have heard of the oil sands in Alberta, there are less well-known projects across our country.
 For example, there are four producing offshore oil projects in Newfoundland and Labrador, with another project coming on stream in 2017.
 There are two producing gas projects offshore in Nova Scotia – Deep Panuke and the Sable Offshore energy Project.
 In Manitoba, the Sinclair Field and the application of horizontal hydraulic fracturing has helped provincial oil production almost triple since 2006.

 Canada's oil and natural gas industry is the single largest private sector investor in the country, investing $81 billion in capital projects in 2014.
-We have contributed an estimated $17 billion to government revenues in the form of royalty payments, land payments (bonus payments) and income taxes, ensuring all Canadians benefit from our responsible resource development.
+We have contributed an estimated $15 billion* to government revenues in the form of royalty payments, land payments (bonus payments) and corporate and municipal taxes, ensuring all Canadians benefit from our responsible resource development.